cno127/o-blockchain/README.md

 **Q: Why 142 currencies instead of one?**
 A: Different countries have different price levels.
 Each O currency reflects its national economy while maintaining equal value (1L water).

-**Q: How does UBI work?**
+**Q: What about Universal Basic Income?**
-A: Everyone receives 420 O per month in their birth country's currency.
-Since 1 O = 1L water globally, everyone gets the same purchasing power.
+A: UBI is a long-term vision for O Blockchain.
+The proposal is 420 O per month in each person's birth currency.
+Since 1 O = 1L water price globally, this would provide equal purchasing power everywhere.
+However, implementing UBI requires significant development, testing, and governance mechanisms that are not yet complete.

 **Q: Is this inflationary?**
 A: No. Value is tied to water (constant need), not scarcity.
 We can generate unlimited supply without devaluation.